 } while (halfedge !== v0.halfedge)

-This way, the time complexity improves from O(n) where n is the number of faces to O(m) where m is the number of faces connected to the queried vertex.
-Moreover, the connectivity becomes inherent to the structure and removes the need of explicitly storing values that may not be reusable in other operations.
+of faces connected to the queried vertex.
+Moreover, the connectivity becomes inherent to the structure and removes the

 A practical example